Visualization enhances Problem Solving in multi-Qubit Systems: Methods

 \subsection{Analysis}

 To get a sense of overall effects and effect size, paired sample t-tests of the main metrics accuracy (one-sided), \ac{icl} (one-sided) and \ac{ecl} (two-sided) are performed and adjusted using the Holm method~\cite{doi:10.2105/AJPH.86.5.726,29def780-e117-38f0-8afb-edf384af3fad}.
-The Holm method is recommended in such settings, where a type I error is not a catastrophe, in favor of the more often used Bonferroni-correction~\cite{STREINER201116,doi:10.2105/AJPH.86.5.726,https://doi.org/10.1111/opo.12131}.
-The effect sizes are determined by Cohens d, with $0.2\leq d < 0.5$, $0.5\leq d < 0.8$, $d > 0.8$ indicating a small, medium, and large effect respectively~\cite{Sullivan2012-qq}.
-Then, the possible influence of \ac{mrs} and the relative fixation duration on the effects of the visualization is analyzed.
+The Holm method is recommended in such settings, where a type I error is not a catastrophe, in favor of the more often used Bonferroni correction~\cite{STREINER201116,doi:10.2105/AJPH.86.5.726,https://doi.org/10.1111/opo.12131}.
+The effect sizes are determined by Cohen's d, with $0.2\leq d < 0.5$, $0.5\leq d < 0.8$, $d > 0.8$ indicating a small, medium, and large effect respectively~\cite{Sullivan2012-qq}.
+Then, the possible influence of \ac{mra} and the relative fixation duration on the effects of the visualization is analyzed.
 These influencing effects are analyzed using a linear regression with the difference in one main metric (with visualization minus without visualization).
 As described in~\cite{Montoya2019}, this approach is equivalent to a multiple linear regression using the score without visualization as an independent variable and the score with visualization as a dependent variable.
 We then analyze the effect of \ac{rc} and the number of transitions between visualization and the corresponding mathematical symbolism on the performance difference.
 This is methodologically equivalent to a moderator analysis, but with a focus on the slopes of the regression rather than the intercept for identification of a main effect.
-All independent variables are centered~\cite{10.3389/fpsyg.2015.00474}.
+More technically, this means that a linear regression equation used in this work looks like